What is Keyword Research?

 We have a proprietary topic clustering algorithm we’ve tuned specifically for the legal industry.

-This algorithm ingests hundreds of thousands of keywords, gets real time results from Google, and clusters them together based on the similarity they share with each other on Google.
+This algorithm ingests hundreds of thousands of keywords, gets real-time results from Google, and clusters them together based on the similarities they share with each other on Google.

 This gives us the ability to work with the data in a more efficient way by consolidating it.